 Wood furniture is usually heavier than steel.
 If you are going to be moving and rearranging your church chairs often, steel frames will make this easier.
 You can also stack steel chairs with stack buttons without worrying about scratching the legs.

 If you’re looking for chairs and have narrowed down your search to wood or steel frames, you will probably get the best value for your money with steel chairs.
 Of course, the biggest impact on value is the quality of the manufacturer.
 At ChurchPlaza, we manufacture our chairs with steel frames and high-quality components.
-Learn more about the components that go into each of our chairs.
+Contact us to learn more about our metal furniture or church chair accessories.

 We also provide a free sample chair for you to try.
 Request a sample!